sjberman/nginx-gateway-fabric/tests/README.md

 ### Step 2 - Build and Load Images

 Loading the images only applies to a `kind` cluster.
-If using a cloud provider, you will need to tag and push your images to a registry that is accessible from that cloud provider.
+If using GKE, you will need to tag and push your images to a registry that is accessible from GKE.

 ```makefile
 make build-images load-images TAG=$(whoami)